-GI BILL©: There are several chapters of the GI BILL©, and the chapters are as follows:
+GI BILL©: There are several chapters of the GI BILL©.
+The most commonly used chapters are:

 General Rules: To be followed by all GI BILL© recipients.
 If you have any questions or concerns regarding your educational benefits please contact Karen Freeland at 325-793-3813.

-• Students of chapter(s) 30, 33, and 35 have to apply to use their benefits with Veterans Affairs using the VONAPP system on-line.
+• Students wishing to use chapter(s) 30, 33, 35, and 1606 must apply to use their benefits with the Department of Veterans Affairs using the VONAPP on-line system.

-• Chapters 30, 1606, and 1607 have to verify enrollment with Veterans Affairs at the end of each month.
+• Students using Chapters 30 and 1606, have to verify enrollment with the Department of Veterans Affairs at the end of each month.
 This can be done from the GI Bill© web site, or via phone 1-888-442-4551.
 Chapter 33 students are excluded from this requirement.
 Chapter 35 recipients are mailed a monthly verification form.

 • Requests for VA Certification with McMurry can be done from this web page after pre-registration, or at the beginning of each semester.
-The student will only be certified for classes which pertain to the degree plan.
+Students will only be certified for classes which pertain to their degree plan.

 • Transcripts (including military transcripts) from all colleges/universities/military branch attended prior to McMurry